 - Divide dough in half.

-- Put each half in a half gallon resealable bag and flatten with your hand to make the dough easier to roll out later.
+- Put each half in a half gallon resealable bag or wrap in plastic wrap and flatten with your hand to make the dough easier to roll out later.

 - Chill dough for at least an hour.